MrPeanutButterz/Bitburner/README.md

 `args: non`
 > run sharePower.js

-### sqn_gw.js

-The sqn_gw.js script increases the account balance and reduces security based on the chance.
-The hacking process is carried out by either collectStage2.js or collectStage3.js.
-Initially, the arguments are provided by parents, but they can also be manually specified.
-If no argument is provided, the default hack chance is set to 80% (in decimal form).

-`parent: collectStage2.js`
-`args: optional`
-> run sqn_gw.js 0.7

-### sqn_w.js
+### pre_weak.js

-The sqn_w.js script operates based on probability.
+The pre_weak.js script operates based on probability.
 It initiates within a range of 70% to 80% and traverses through all servers to lower their security.
 Once all servers within this range have been addressed, the range expands to 60% to 80%.
 This process continues until all servers are completely open, at 0% security.
 At this point, the script self-terminates.
 The purpose of this script is to bring servers with a probability lower than 70% into this range.
-Once achieved, collectStage3.js takes over further actions.
+Once achieved, collectStage2.js takes over further actions.

-`parent: collectStage3.js collectStage2.js`
+`parent: collectStage2.js`
 `args optional`
-> run sqn_w.js 0.5 0.8
+> run pre_weak.js 0.5 0.8

 ### stockmarket.js